allenporter/home-assistant-synthetic-home/custom_components/synthetic_home/home_model/device_types/README.md

 key defined in the code.
 That is, adding a new enttiy type requires adding a new entity description.

-## Supported Attributes
+## Supported Attributes and State

-A device type can have attributes like 'unit_of_measure' or 'native_value' that can vary for any specific device that is configured.
-However, a device is represented by multiple entities.
+A device type can have attributes like `unit_of_measure` that can vary for any specific instance of the device that is configured.
+One complication is that attributes on a device need to map to specific entities inside Home Assistant.
 Therefore we define `supported_attributes` at the device level and a mapping to `supported_attributes` on each entity.

+We make a distinction between `supported_attributes` and `supported_state_attributes` where the latter are attributes that may change throughout the lifecycle of the device.
+See _Restorable attributes below_.
+Both types of attributes can be used with entity supported attributes.

-By default the device attribute will be mapped to entity attributes with the same name, or the attribute value can map with a key value pair like `native_value=current_temperature` that maps the device attribute `current_temperature` to the entities `native_value`.
+An entity can map attributes with key value pair like `native_value=current_temperature` that maps the device attribute `current_temperature` to the entities `native_value`.

+## Restorable attributes

+A device type can define `restoreable_attributes` that can support a pre-canned restorable states that can be used for testing and evaluating the other systems using synthetic entities.

+For example: When testing an HVAC device there are many different state attributes but there may only be a few _interesting_ states to evaluate such as:

+- The device is not running
+- The device target temperature is set to a normal range
+- The device target temperature is set to an abnormal range

+We use the pre-canned restorable states to simplify data generation to not need to consider every possibibility.
+This is implemented effectively as if setting these attributes in the config file.

+These should only be used with `supported_state_attributes`.